 EMMA BERNAY has written a number of books, both fiction and non-fiction, for children and young adults.
 She has worked on projects with American Girl Publishing, Simon & Schuster, Scholastic, Sterling Publishing, Capstone, Rosen, MTV Books, and Alloy Entertainment, among others.
 She is the author of the YA thrillers STILL WATERS and NEVER LET YOU GO.

 LIVIA BLACKBURNE is a neuroscientist conducting research on the neural correlates of reading.
-She is also the New York Times bestselling author of MIDNIGHT THIEF and its sequel DAUGHTER OF DUSK.
-Her next YA fantasy, ROSEMARKED will be released in January 2018.
+She is also the New York Times bestselling author of MIDNIGHT THIEF and its sequel DAUGHTER OF DUSK as well as the YA duology ROSEMARKED and UMBERTOUCHED.
+Her debut picture book, I DREAM OF POPO is forthcoming.

 BRYAN BLISS is the author of WE’LL FLY AWAY, MEET ME HERE, and NO PARKING AT THE END TIMES.
 He holds master’s degrees in theology and fiction and—shockingly—found a professional job that allows him to use both of those degrees.
 His political philosophy degree, however, is still underutilized.
 His nonfiction has been published in Image Journal, along with various other newspapers, magazines, and blogs.
 He lives in Saint Paul with his wife and two children, both of whom wish he wrote books about dragons.
 Or wizards.
 WE’LL FLY AWAY, his most recent book, was longlisted for the 2018 National Book Award for Young People’s Literature. http://bryanbliss.com/